mark-watson/SwiftAI-book/manuscript/intro.md

 )
 ~~~~~~~~

+This Swift package file is used to declare a Swift package named "KnowledgeGraphNavigator_swift".
+The package contains one target named "KnowledgeGraphNavigator_swift".
+The target depends on the "SparqlQuery_swift", "Nlp_swift", "SwiftyJSON", and "SwiftSoup" packages, which are specified as dependencies in the "dependencies" section of the package.

+The "platforms" section specifies the minimum platform version that the package supports.
+In this case, the package supports macOS version 10.15 and later.

+The "dependencies" section lists the packages that this package depends on.
+In this case, it depends on four packages:

+- SwiftyJSON: a Swift library for working with JSON data.
+- SwiftSoup: a Swift library for parsing HTML and XML documents.
+- SparqlQuery_swift: a Swift library for querying RDF data using the SPARQL query language.
+- Nlp_swift: a Swift library for natural language processing.

+The "targets" section lists the targets that are part of the package.
+In this case, there is one target named **KnowledgeGraphNavigator_swift**.
+The target depends on "**parqlQuery_swift**, **Nlp_swift**, **SwiftyJSON**, and **SwiftSoup**.

 Hopefully you have cloned the git repositories for each book example and understand how I have configured the examples for your use.